About Tableau Catalog

 License Tableau Catalog

 Tableau Catalog is licensed through Data Management.
 For information about how Data Management licensing works, see License Data Management.

 Enable Tableau Catalog

 After Tableau Server or Tableau Cloud is licensed with the Data Management, you can enable Tableau Catalog by doing one of the following tasks:

-- For Tableau Online, no action is necessary.
+- For Tableau Cloud, no action is necessary.
 Tableau Catalog is on by default, configured to use derived permissions, and ready to use.
 For more information about derived permissions, see the Permissions on metadata topic.

 For Tableau Server, the Server admin must first enable the Tableau Metadata API using the

 tsm maintenance metadata-servicescommand.
 For more information, see Enable Tableau Catalog.